 Time estimate: 30 to 60 minutes on the day before or the day of closing.

 It is essential to inspect the property before closing.
 Verify that the appliances, faucets, light fixtures, plumbing, and outlets are all working.
 Make sure the seller has left or is preparing to move.
 Your Elika agent can help you complete the walk-through.

 Time estimate: 1 to 2 weeks after board approval.

 The buyer, seller, and their attorneys must gather to sign the remaining documents for the closing.
 The title is transferred and the buyer is given the deed when the seller receives the certified check for the balance.
 The entire real estate purchasing process can take anywhere from two months to one year.

 Tips on Buying Your First NYC Condo

-If you want to be conservative, don't spend over 35 percent of your pretax earnings on mortgage, property tax and home insurance combined.
-If you are a first-time buyer in your 20s or 30s you may feel tempted to extend yourself financially because you expect that your job income will grow quickly in the years ahead, but keep in mind that you may have children and that can change your mind set when it comes to work and boxing yourself into a large mortgage.
-To plan for the future, it's best to come up with a budget incorporating the proposed mortgage and different variables like both spouses working full time, one employed part time and one remaining at home for a couple of years.
+If you want to be conservative, don't spend over 35 percent of your pretax earnings on a mortgage, property tax and home insurance combined.
+If you are a first-time buyer in your 20s or 30s you may feel tempted to extend yourself financially because you expect that your job income will grow quickly in the years ahead, but keep in mind that you may have children and that can change your mindset when it comes to working and boxing yourself into a large mortgage.
+To plan for the future, it's best to come up with a budget incorporating the proposed mortgage and different variables like both spouses working full-time, one employed part-time and one remaining at home for a couple of years.

 Even if you don't have or plan on having children, it's advisable to be cautious.
 Who is to say that unemployment won't spike in your industry, or that you won't have a mid-life crisis that prompts you to change careers?
 Even professionals and government workers who feel their income is protected need to plan for the possibility of being financially derailed by unexpected circumstances.